Simon163/DNNModelParser/README.md

-The repo uses Python to implement the parsing of DNN (Deep Neural Network) models, supporting the pre-trained models from the current popular frameworks: ONNX, Caffe, and TensorFlow.
-For Pytorch models, we can use [Pytorch's ONNX exporter](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html) to convert a Pytorch model to the ONNX model first, then use the ONNX model parser scripts in this repo to parse the corresponding ONNX model.
+The repo uses Python to implement the parsing of DNN (Deep Neural Network) models, supporting the pre-trained models from the current popular frameworks: ONNX, Pytorch, Caffe, and TensorFlow.

 After parsing,  the detailed information of each layer is stored in an Excel file, consisting of three categories of analysis:
 1. network structure analysis, including the following information: